catacisneros/catacisneros.github.io/README.md

           <div class="text-container">
             <p>
               I’m a Computer Science student at FIU with experience in programming, data analysis, and digital solutions.
-I’ve worked on projects involving AI, machine learning, data analysis, and real-time systems.
-I’m actively involved with INIT FIU and their projects focused on ML/AI.
+I’ve worked on cts involving AI, machine learning, data analysis, and real-time systems.
+I’m actively involved with INIT FIU and their cts focused on ML/AI.
             </p>
           </div>
         </div>